 Mostly routed through Duval County and the city of Jacksonville, State Road 115 travels 37.20 miles from Southside to Callahan in Nassau County.
 The route lines Southside Boulevard, a busy commercial arterial from U.S. 1 (Philips Highway) at Greenland north to Arlington Expressway (SR 10A) at Regency.
 The route turns west along Arlington Expressway to Woodland Acres, Arlington and the Mathews Bridge across the St. Johns River into Midtown, Jacksonville.

-Beyond the Mathews Bridge, a hidden overlap takes Florida 115 northwest along side U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
+Beyond the Mathews Bridge, a hidden overlap takes SR 115 northwest along side U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
 There it turns north along another hidden concurrency by Brentwood to Lake Forest.
-The state route emerges along Lem Turner Road, a surface boulevard and arterial northwest through Riverview, College Park and Garden City to leave the city and end at U.S. 1 & 23.
+The state route emerges along Lem Turner Road, a surface boulevard and arterial northwest through Riverview, College Park and Garden City to leave the city and end at U.S. 1/23.

 Florida State Road 115 Guides